aljanabim/ebiten-delaunay-example/README.md

-# Interactive Example of Delaunay Triangulation in Ebitengine
+# Interactive Demo of the Delaunay Triangulation in Ebitengine

 This example uses Ebitengine to demonstrate the Delaunay Triangulation algorithm.